 Divorce is a stressful process for everyone involved.
 As much as you would hope for the ordeal to be over and done with no additional headaches, this is often not the case.
 It is natural to be concerned about your future during this time, and it is only right that you know how to protect that future.
-If you are wondering how assets will be divided after a divorce, please contact Tanya Freeman Law LLC today to schedule a free consultation with our experienced Jersey City divorce attorneys.
+If you are wondering how assets will be divided after a divorce, please contact Tanya L. Freeman, Attorney At Law today to schedule a free consultation with our experienced Jersey City divorce attorneys.

 How Will Assets Be Divided After a Divorce? | Equitable Distribution